vishalcloudyuga/dcos-website/src/releases/1.8.8/notes.md

 ### Fixed issues Mesos

-- MESOS-6621 - Masters continuously restarting, cannot recover.
+- MESOS-6621 - Nodes continuously restarting, cannot recover.
 - MESOS-6917 - Segfault when the executor sets an invalid UUID when sending a status update.

 ## <a name="1-8-7"></a>1.8.7 - Nov 14, 2016